Vouyeuz/OJT-BuildModernProjectsWithReact/README.md

 ### 7. TESTING
  53. Testing React Ecosystems

-      define our desired logic into expected unit test, then connect it into our actual file using actual function inside testing file.
+      define our desired logic into expected unit test, then connect it into our actual file using actual function inside testing file. add any fakeTodos or fake data, didn't affect test result.

       unit testing provide simpler standarization.